marchewadm/portfolio/content/selected-works/portfolio.md

 demoUrl: 'https://marchewa.dev'
 sourceCodeUrl: 'https://github.com/marchewadm/portfolio'

-image: /img/work-1.jpg
+image: portfolio/selected-works/portfolio-1
-alt: The project's photo sample
+alt: Screenshot of the marchewa.dev homepage

 description: A personal portfolio website, designed in Figma with mobile-first principles, developed using Nuxt.js and styled with Tailwind CSS.
 It features a blog section powered by Nuxt Content, where I share articles on web development, programming and computer science in general.
 The site also showcases a selection of my projects, each with detailed descriptions, technologies used and links to repositories containing the source code.